 Rose Oil

 Rose oil provides a double-barreled approach to stress relief.
 Renowned for its stunning scent, the oil is more than a delightful fragrance.
 It possesses calming benefits, reducing tension and promoting relaxation.
 It's also recognized for its potential in reducing headaches and fatigue.
-It is also said to balance hormones, making it a powerful ally during times of stress and hormonal changes.
+Rose oil is also said to balance hormones, making it a powerful ally during times of stress and hormonal changes.

 Ylang-Ylang Oil